Inasmuch Foundation

 Priority Areas

 3. Human Services Names human needs, mental health and substance abuse, and criminal justice reform as funding priorities.
 The foundation has been instrumental in collaborative initiatives such as Key to Home, a large-scale public/private partnership involving over 40 agencies working to house Oklahoma City's chronically unsheltered population.
-Fall 2025 grants totaled $1.93 million to 16 organizations including Catholic Charities, Legal Aid Services of Oklahoma, Regional Food Bank of Oklahoma, and United Way of Central Oklahoma.
+Fall 2025 grants totalled $1.93 million to 16 organisations including Catholic Charities, Legal Aid Services of Oklahoma, Regional Food Bank of Oklahoma, and United Way of Central Oklahoma.

 5. Colorado Springs Focus The foundation maintains a separate geographic focus area for Colorado Springs, CO, with grantmaking in community and civic engagement, education, and human services.